 Principle 11: The head of the internal audit department should be responsible for ensuring that the department complies with sound internal auditing standards and with a relevant code of ethics.

-Principle 12: The internal audit function should report to the audit committee or the board of directors and should inform senior management about its findings.
+Principle 12: The internal audit function should be accountable to the board, or its audit committee, on all matters related to the performance of its mandate as described in the internal audit charter.